jiansonglei/jiansonglei.github.io/_pages/about.md

 ========

 * One paper on jailbreak has published by EMNLP 2025.
+* One paper on few-shot anomaly detection has published by CIKM 2025.
 * One paper on backdoor defense has published by ACL 2025.
 * Two papers on opmizing CNN inference optimization and memory management on CPUs have been published.
 * One paper on unsupervised time series anomaly detection has been accepted by TKDE.